manymeeting/CrazyRabbit/README.md

 ###  Weiyu Jin
+- Communication.
+Last week, my goal is to modify the map details.
+It is very important to use communication skill to discuss with my teammate about the idea.
+I modify based on my teammates' idea which makes me easy to touch the goal and saved a lot of times.

 ###  Xiaoran Lin
 - Communication.
 Last week I pushed the most code I have ever done to the project.
 Because I learnt a lot from my teammates through great communication.
 In this way, I can design and extend the code.
 That's great experience!